sam-may/MLP/gridImage/README.md

 ![alt tag](http://uaf-10.t2.ucsd.edu/~sjmay/MLP/pfCandImage.png)

 ### Modifying pf cand image
-1. The number of annuli around the lepton can be modified by changing the value of `nR`.
+1. The number of annuli around the lepton can be modified by changing the value of `nR`. `nR = 5` is shown in the image above.
 2. The number of angular sections can be modified by changing the value of `nAlpha`.
-For example, `nAlpha = 4` splits the cone around the lepton into 4 90-degree sections. `nAlpha = 1` corresponds to a 1-d grid.
+For example, `nAlpha = 4` splits the cone around the lepton into 4 90-degree sections. `nAlpha = 1` corresponds to a 1-d grid. `nAlpha = 8` is shown in the image above.